Blackberry Lemon Bread

 FAQs about blackberry lemon bread

-This recipe falls under the category of blackberry lemon quickbread, adjusting for a bit of liquid in the berries.
+You could consider it a lemon drizzle cake, but this recipe falls under the category of blackberry lemon quickbread, adjusting for a bit of liquid in the berries.
 As I’ve written about before, in Ratio: The Simple Codes Behind the Craft of Everyday Cooking, Michael Ruhlman describes the ratio for quick breads as (by weight) two parts (2 cups) flour: two parts (1 cup) liquid: one part egg (2 large eggs): one part (1 stick/4oz) butter.
 You can check out examples of other ratios in these lemon lavender shortbread cookies, orange poppy seed waffles, or sourdough discard apple muffins.

 No. But there is so much variation in how people measure that you are much more likely to get a reliable result if you weigh your ingredients.
 I still have a deal that I’ll send a basic kitchen scale to the first ten U.S. readers who sign up for my newsletter and leave a comment to promise they will start weighing out all of their ingredients!